stablecog/stablecog/README.md

 npm run build
 ```

-Then, you can start the app with:
+Then, you can start the app in production mode with:

 ```bash
 node ./build